The Government did not do what it said it would do in the Treaty of Waitangi, which was to let Māori own and control their lands and their lives.

 Case Study: Taranaki

-Before the Treaty was signed, Māori children in Taranaki lived with their whānau and hapu in their kainga on their land, which was owned by the whole tribe.
+Before the Treaty was signed, Māori children in Taranaki lived with their whānau and hapū in their kāinga on their land, which was owned by the whole tribe.

 War

-But a few years after the Treaty was signed, the Government wanted a lot more of their land for British settler families to live on.
-There was a long war between the Government's army and Taranaki hapu, who wanted to keep their land.
+A few years after the Treaty was signed, the Government wanted a lot more of their land for British settler families to live on.
+There was a long war between the Government's army and Taranaki hapū, who wanted to keep their land.
 It was a very frightening time for the children because there was so much violence and they were always worried about their homes and their families.
 Many of the adults in their families were killed and some children were killed too.
 Many of their homes and food gardens were destroyed.

 Confiscation

-Changing the Land-owning Rules
+Changing the land-owning rules

-Nowhere to Live
+Nowhere to live

-No land at all was returned to some Taranaki hapu.
+No land at all was returned to some Taranaki hapū.
 The families had to live somewhere, so they lived on the land that was once theirs but now belonged to the Government.
 No one else was living on the land because the Government had not sold the land to settlers as it had said it would.

-The End of the Battle
+The end of the battle

-Titokowaru of Ngati Ruanui was a great leader of the Taranaki people.
-He tried for many years to keep peace between Taranaki hapu and the Government, but the Government kept confiscating more and more Taranaki land.
-As a last resort, Titokowaru travelled with his people through the war area and cleared it of all soldiers and settlers.
-After this, the Government was angry and would not meet with those Taranaki Māori leaders who wanted to talk and sort things out.
+Tītokowaru of Ngāti Ruanui was a great leader of the Taranaki people.
+He tried for many years to keep the peace between Taranaki hapū and the Government, but the Government kept confiscating more and more Taranaki land.
+As a last resort, Tītokowaru travelled with his people through the war area and cleared it of all soldiers and settlers.
+After this, the Government was angry and would not meet with the Taranaki Māori leaders who wanted to talk and sort things out.

 At this time, a large group of families were living in a community called Parihaka.
-There were two spiritual leaders, Te Whiti o Rongomai and Tohu Kakahi, who did not believe in violence.
+There were two spiritual leaders, Te Whiti o Rongomai and Tohu Kākahi, who did not believe in violence.
 They thought it was wrong to fight and much better to solve problems by talking.
 All the people at Parihaka agreed with this.
-So, instead of fighting the Government for not returning their land, they started to plough the land that was actually theirs, but now had settler families living on it.
-This is called 'peaceful protest'.
-Four hundred ploughmen were arrested and put into jail.
+So, instead of fighting the Government for not returning their land, they started to plough the land that was actually theirs but now had settler families living on it.
+This is called ‘peaceful protest’.
+Four hundred ploughmen were arrested and put in jail.
 They did not fight back when they were arrested.

-The army then took over the remaining hapu land.
-Some of this land had gardens that fed whole communities and they needed these gardens to survive.
-When the army broke the garden fences, Maori simply put them up again.
+The army then took over the remaining hapū land.
+Some of this land had gardens that fed whole communities, and they needed these gardens to survive.
+When the army broke down the garden fences, Māori simply put them up again.
 They did not fight the army.
-The army tore fences down again and Maori put them up again.
+The army tore the fences down again and Māori put them up again.
 Two hundred Taranaki fencers were put in jails with the ploughmen.

 During this time, the Government made new laws that said it could put Māori in jail without trial.
 This meant that Māori did not go to court first to find out whether or not they were guilty of breaking a law.